-G. Dimensional Requirements (Lot Size, Minimum Lot Size, Maximum Height, Maximum Density, Minimum Lot Width, Minimum Front Yard Setback, Minimum Side Yard Setback, Minimum Rear Yard Setback) (by zoning district).
-See Table below for applicable requirements in each zoning district.
-In the event of a conflict between the standard yard/setback requirements set forth in the Dimensional Requirements Table and any yard/setback requirements specific to a particular use as set forth in Article 9, the use-specific requirement shall control.
+E. Lot and Building Standards Table.
+Table 2, Lot and Building Standards, establishes the lot and building standards for each zoning district.
+In the event of a conflict between the standard yard/setback requirements set forth in the Dimensional Requirements Table and any yard/setback requirements specific to a particular use as set forth in Section D-917D, the use-specific requirement shall control.